Gowry-CS/emergency-cases-weather-pipeline/README.md

 Through this project, we aim to:

-1.Extract Data from different sources though an ETL/ELT pipeline to a database.
+1.Extract Data from different sources though an ETL/ELT pipeline to a database.<br>
-2. Develop a well-structured database schema to support scalable and reliable analysis.
+2. Develop a well-structured database schema to support scalable and reliable analysis.<br>
-3. Assess whether rainfall influences emergency room admissions.
+3. Assess whether rainfall influences emergency room admissions.<br>
-4. Evaluate the reliability of weather forecasts for planning hospital resources.
+4. Evaluate the reliability of weather forecasts for planning hospital resources.<br>